dskanth/Lumen_CRUD_And_REST_API/readme.md

-# Products List API Client
+# Products List CRUD with Lumen and Angular JS 1

-Application that consists on an API REST using Lumen (PHP) and AngularJS.
+Application that demonstrates API REST using Lumen (PHP) and Angular 1.

 ## Lumen PHP Framework